 Photographer: Veronika Hotová

 500 representatives of the social and health sector as well as politicians from Europe, North America and Australia attended the EAHSA-EDE congress "Future of Long-term Care in Europe" in Prague, Czech Republic, in mid-September.
-During the congress, the managing director of Volkshilfe NÖ, Gregor Tomschizek, in his function as the President of the Federation of European Social Employers met the Minister of Health of the Czech Republic, Mr Adam Vojtech, and informed him about the Federation, its objectives and membership.
+During the congress, the managing director of Volkshilfe NÖ, Gregor Tomschizek, in his function as the President of the Federation of European Social Employers met the Minister of Health of the Czech Republic, Mr Adam Vojtech, and informed him about the Federation, its objectives, membership and the ongoing work done within the PESSIS+ project.

 „Long-term care is a major challenge in Europe due to the ageing population”, said President Gregor Tomschizek, „we can learn from each other in many fields to face the shortage of staff, skill gaps and migration of workforce into other sectors.
 Everybody benefits from a good cooperation.”